 Being part of an academic community means taking responsibility for one's actions as a student, thinker, writer, and speaker.
-The Bridgewater College community has adopted "Christian values, high standards of integrity and excellence, affirming and challenging each member," as described in the Mission Statement.
+Bridgewater College is committed to motivating students "to live educated, intelligent, healthy, purposeful and ethical lives," as described in the Mission Statement, and one of its four "core values" is integrity.
 Supporting this mission, the student Code of Ethics asks that students "demonstrate respect" for themselves and the community, "take responsibility for [their] actions," and "uphold the standards and policies of our community."

 Members of this academic community "demonstrate respect" for themselves and others by recognizing and acknowledging the use of their intellectual property: the ideas, facts, and wording discovered through research.
 Members "take responsibility for [their] actions" by including accurate documentation of others' ideas, facts, and wording used in any writing they do.
 Members "uphold the standards and policies of our community" by demonstrating ethical practices in using others' ideas, facts, and wording, as well as by not cheating on tests.